opa334/futurerestore-compile-windows/README.md

 # futurerestore-compile-windows
-Compiles futurerestore and all of it's dependencies for Windows (dynamically and statically)
+MSYS2 script to compile futurerestore and all of it's dependencies for Windows (dynamically and statically)

+## Usage
+`./build.sh`
+`./build.sh static`